Improved Stability Estimates and Flight Time Predictions Using Higher-Order Transverse Discontinuity Mapping in Hybrid Dynamical Systems: Lyapunov exponents

 \subsection{Impact oscillator}

-The hybrid impact oscillator described in Eq. \eqref{eq 17} is investigated for its stability.
-The external frequency, $\omega$ is taken to be the bifurcation parameter.
-The exponential divergence between perturbed trajectories is calculated every cycles of $2\pi/\omega$.
-At first, a hypersphere of radius $r_0 = 0.001$ is initialised.
+A stability analysis is conducted on the hybrid impact oscillator described in Eq. \eqref{eq 20}.
+The external frequency, $\omega$, is taken as the bifurcation parameter.
+The exponential divergence between perturbed trajectories is calculated every $2\pi/\omega$.
+First, a hypersphere of radius $r_0 = 0.001$ is initialised.
 After one cycle of evolution, a QRD and re-scaling in $r_0$ is carried out.
-Figures \ref{fig 8}(a) and \ref{fig 8}(b) show the phase portraits and the LE spectrum respectively for $\omega = 1.0$.
-Similar plots for $\omega = 1.1$ with $r = 0.8$ have been presented in Fig. \ref{fig 9}.
-For $\omega = 1.0$, the oscillator has a period-2 limit cycle while for $\omega = 1.1$, the dynamics in the state space is chaotic.
-The periodicity of an impact oscillator is computed here as the number of times the trajectory crosses the Poincar\'{e} section $\dot{x} = 0$, provided $\ddot{x} > 0$.
+Figs. \ref{fig 10}(a) and (b) show the phase portraits and the LE spectrum, respectively, for $\omega = 1.0$.
+Similar plots for $\omega = 1.1$ with $r = 0.8$ are presented in Fig. \ref{fig 10}(c) and (d).
+For $\omega = 1.0$, the oscillator has a period-2 or P$2$ limit cycle, while for $\omega = 1.1$, the dynamics in the state space are chaotic.
+Here, the periodicity of an impact oscillator is defined as the number of times the trajectory crosses the Poincar\'{e} section $\dot{x} = 0$, before returning to the same, provided $\ddot{x} > 0$.
 The LE spectrum is plotted against the strobe count $\bar{n}$.
-The largest LE is observed to be positive for $\omega = 1.1$.
-The LEs have been calculated by integrating Eqs. \eqref{eq 17} using NDSolve along with the inbuilt event detection functionality in Mathematica.
-At the instant of impact when $H(\vec{x}) = 0$, the perturbed trajectory is mapped according to Eqs. \eqref{eq 7} and \eqref{eq 12} using $\vec{y}_+ = \vec{x}_4 - \vec{R}(\vec{x}_i)$.
-For the hard barriered vibro-impact oscillator, these expressions are shown in Eq. \eqref{eq 21}.
+The largest LE (LLE) is observed to be positive for $\omega = 1.1$, implying that perturbations diverge away, resulting in a chaotic orbit.
+At the instant of impact when $H(\mathbf{x}_i) = 0$, the perturbation vector $\mathbf{y}_-$ is mapped by the higher-order TDM derived in Eqs. \eqref{eq 10} and \eqref{eq 11} since $\mathbf{y}_+ = \mathbf{x}_4 - \mathbf{R}(\mathbf{x}_i)$.
+For the impact oscillator of Eq. \eqref{eq 20}, these mappings become,

-where $y_i$ are the components of the perturbed vector and $v_-$ is the velocity, $\dot{x}$ at the instant of impact, $t_0$.
+where $y_i$ are the components of the perturbed vector and $v$ is the velocity, $\dot{x}$ at the instant of impact, $t_i$.